samfargo/townscout/docs/ANCHORS.md

 ## Executive Summary

-**TownScout's scalability claim hinges on smart anchor selection.** This document explains how anchors are chosen, density constraints, and memory budgets that make "scales to nationwide cheaply" provable rather than asserted.
+**vicinity's scalability claim hinges on smart anchor selection.** This document explains how anchors are chosen, density constraints, and memory budgets that make "scales to nationwide cheaply" provable rather than asserted.

 ### Core Principle: Matrix Factorization